omriarad/mcas/README.md

 # mcas
 Memory Centric Active Storage - open source releases dropped to 'master' branch.
-External contributions should be merged requests on 'external' branch.
+External contributions should be merged requested to the 'external' branch.

 ### update submodules